ZacharyZampa/ECE287_Project/README.md

 The difference between encryption and decryption in DES is very slight, in terms of programming.
 The algorithm transforms the original 64-bit key into 16, 48-bit “subkeys” for use in the 16 main iterations - decrypting a message is achieved simply by reversing the order these subkeys are used.

 Layman's Description of Design:

 The design works through a user entering values on a keyboard.
 The programmed board takes these inputs and adjusts where it is inputed accordingly downward.
 Once the entire input is entered, the board runs through the DES Encryption Process and outputs the result.
 The encryption process has multiple steps.
 It begins with swapping the initially inputted bits, based on a set algorithm.
 Afterwards, the input goes through a series of 16 “rounds”.
 In any specified round the key gets shifted one bit down slightly.
 Then, the right half of the message gets expanded from 32 bits to 48 bits by repeating the first and fourth bit of a block on each side.
 Next, the expanded input is substituted with set substitution values and reduced back to 32 bits.
 The right half of the message then gets permuted again and swapped with the left half of the message through a process called XOR (which is where the left message half and right half get combined where if two 1s combine a 0 forms, if two 0s combine a 0 forms, and if a 1 and a 0 combine, a 1 forms).
 This “round” process repeats a total of 15 more times after the initial.
 At the end of the rounds, a final permutation occurs and the right and left halves are combined into one full block again.
 This combined output is the encrypted block.
 In Triple DES Encryption, this process is repeated two more times.
 In this, the first stage is done through the first specified key.
 In the second stage, the encrypted message is decrypted with a second key.
 This second key is different and will not reproduce the same result as the initial key decrypting.
 In the third stage, the “decrypted” message is encrypted with the first key again.
 To decrypt, the entire process is the same, except for the substitution stage, which is done in reverse.

-Modular Design
+Modular Design:

 The project is implemented in 10 Verilog (.v) files:
 * ECE287_Project.v - the top-level entity, which instantiates modules for getting input (Bit_Input) and displaying to screen (LCD_Display)